The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Applications

-Numerical results are discussed for the Langevin equation for discrete systems of Section~\ref{sec:langevindynamicsdiscrete}, for the newly introduced sign-dependent Ornstein-Uhlenbeck process as well as for existing approaches.
-We start with an analysis of the Clock model in Subsection~\ref{sec:clockmodel}.
-Dynamics and equilibrium distributions of the free membrane potential are compared in Subsections~\ref{sec:neuromorphicvslangevin} and~\ref{sec:refractorymechanismneuro} for the discrete Langevin machine and for abstractions of the neuromorphic hardware system, according to Figure~\ref{fig:flowdiagram} and Table~\ref{tab:overview}.
+Numerical results are discussed for the Langevin equation for discrete systems of Section~\ref{sec:langevindynamicsdiscrete}, for the introduced sign-dependent Ornstein-Uhlenbeck process as well as for existing approaches.
+We start with an analysis of the clock model in Section~\ref{sec:clockmodel}.
+Dynamics and equilibrium distributions of the free membrane potential are compared in Sections~\ref{sec:neuromorphicvslangevin} and~\ref{sec:refractorymechanismneuro} for the discrete Langevin machine and for abstractions of the neuromorphic hardware system, according to Figure~\ref{fig:flowdiagram} and Table~\ref{tab:overview}.
 The focus is on a correct implementation of the logistic distribution of the Boltzmann machine and on a detailed analysis of the impact of different sources of errors.
-The systems are considered with and without an asymmetric refractory mechanism with a rectangular post-synaptic shape.
-The Section ends with a computation of the Ising model by a projection of the model on the Boltzmann machine and with a numerical investigation of a Boltzmann machine with three neurons in subsection~\ref{sec:compbmising}.
+The systems are considered with and without an asymmetric refractory mechanism with a rectangular postsynaptic shape.
+The section ends with a computation of the Ising model by a projection of the model on the Boltzmann machine and with a numerical investigation of a Boltzmann machine with three neurons in Section~\ref{sec:compbmising}.
 Both models serve as a benchmark for Boltzmann distributed systems with interacting neurons.

-\subsection{$q$-state Clock Model}
+\subsection{$q$-state clock model}

 The $q$-state clock model~\cite{Potts1951, Potts1952} describes spins $\theta_i=\frac{2\pi n}q$ with $q$ different states which are parametrised by $n\in\lbrace1,2,\dots,q\rbrace$.
 It is used to verify numerically the Langevin equation for discrete systems, as a first example.
-The model has the following Hamiltonian,
+The model has the following Hamiltonian:

-The sum runs over all nearest neighbour spin pairs $\langle i, j\rangle$.
+The sum runs over all nearest neighbor spin pairs $\langle i, j\rangle$.
 In a complex plane one can interpret the spin states as equally distributed states on an unit circle.
 The common Potts model~\cite{Wu1982} is derived from this initial model.
-For $q=2$ the model corresponds to the Ising model and in the limit of $q\to\infty$, it describes the continuous XY-model.
+For $q=2$ the model corresponds to the Ising model and in the limit of $q\to\infty$, it describes the continuous $XY$ model.
 For $q=4$ the system emulates two independent Ising models.

 The clock model exhibits for $q\leq4$ a second order phase transition.
-It exists an exact solution for the inverse critical temperature for $q=4$, which is as follows~\cite{Lapilli},
+It exists an exact solution for the inverse critical temperature for $q=4$, which is as follows~\cite{Lapilli}:

 where the Boltzmann constant $k_b$ has been set to $1$.
 An appropriate order parameter for the system is the average magnetization per spin, which can be defined as

 where the sum runs over all spins $n_k$ of a lattice with $N$ sites.
 The specific heat capacity $c$ per spin is considered as a further observable and is defined as